 Produced by UK theatrical innovators Headlong along with Nottingham Playhouse and the Almeida Theatre, George Orwell’s dystopian classic came roaring onto the stage in 2013 and since then it has become an international phenomenon.
 Seen by over 400,000 people worldwide, it has enjoyed three hugely successful West End seasons as well as an international tour including a sold out season at the Melbourne Festival.
 Now with a brand new Australian cast, we bring adapter-directors Robert Icke and Duncan Macmillan’s thrilling vision to launch its national Australian tour in Adelaide.

 Don’t miss the chance to see one of the 20th century’s greatest novels be given new life by some of the British theatre’s fastest rising stars.

 Run time: 101 minutes (no interval)

 Warnings: It contains simulated violence, blood, loud sound effects, theatrical haze, strobe lighting and cigarette smoking.

-Vision Impaired can now book Audio Described performances online: May 20 at 2pm and May 22 at 6:30pm
+People who are blind or have low vision can now book for Audio Described performances online: May 20 at 2pm and May 22 at 6:30pm

 Dates & Times